 I decided to meet that green-eyed monster head on, and I did so in the most logical place possible: the aisles of my nearest craft shop.
 (Hey, I didn’t say I was going to SLAY that monster.
 I said I was going to meet up with her.)

 Did I have a plan?
 No, I did not.
 All I had was envy.
-And the goal to create the prettiest journal anyone ever did see.
+And the goal to create the best journal anyone ever did see.

 Is your head spinning yet?

-Well, sadly, we can’t buy them all.
-(Unless you win the lottery.
+Well, sadly, I can’t buy them all.
+(Unless I win the lottery.
 Which I totally intend to do.)
-And so, I chose two spiral-bound A4 notebooks, with lined pages.
+Until then, I chose two spiral-bound A4 cute notebooks, with lined pages.
 I liked their sturdy cardboard covers and I thought that the perforated pages might be a good idea.
 I’m pretty sure I’ll be inserting ephemera in my journals.
 Being able to easily remove pages to make more space is the bee’s knees.
-I also thought the larger size would be better suited to gluing in ephemera and photos.
+I also thought the larger size would be better suited to gluing stuff in.

 Doing research for this week’s blog, I’ve come to realize that these may end up working wonderfully for me, or they may not.
-I wish I had known to consider paper weight.
-I wonder if it would have been smarter to buy a casebound journal so that I could create double-page spreads.
+I wish I had thought to consider paper weight.
+Will the paper in my new journals hold up to all the glue I plan to use, or will they wrinkle?
+I also wonder if it would have been smarter to buy a casebound journal so that I could create double-page spreads.
 And maybe buying a journal with dotted pages would have been a nice change.
+Yep, I am totally second guessing myself.

 So: don’t be like me.
 Do your research FIRST and THEN your shopping.
 I’ve made it easy for you, by compiling all the things I should have thought about before jumping in.